 - Add hing and finely chopped onions and fry until translucent.Add finely tomatoes and fry until they are mushy.

 - Add water(3 cups) to it and let it come to a boil and add oats and give a quick stir.Add cooked toor dal and vegetables to it and mix well and mash it slightly using the back of the spoon which helps in amalgamating with each other to give a thick porridge consistency.

-- Add salt,bisi bele bath masala,red chili powder,turmeric powder and tamarind pulp.Adjust the consistency of bisi bele bath by adding more water if required.
+- Add salt,bisi bele bath masala,red chili powder,turmeric powder and tamarind pulp and boil it fro 3-4 mins.Adjust the consistency of bisi bele bath by adding more water if required.

 - I kept the vegetables simple,you can even add potatoes,fresh double bean pods to it.

 - You can even give a tadka of fried cashew nuts or fried ground nuts.I did not add as I wanted to make it more healthier.

 - Eat this immediately and do not keep it for long as it turns slightly sticky.